fredrik-markussen/Multi-Temperature-3D-Single-Vesicle-Diffusion-Simulator/readme.md

  - The script computes the concentration of molecules above Z=20000 pm and compares it to a threshold corresponding to 5 molecules in that volume.

 **Limitations:**
- - The model uses simplified assumptions and do not capture complex synaptic processes.
+ - The model uses simplified assumptions and does not capture complex synaptic processes.
  - It assumes linear scaling of diffusion with temperature, which is not held at extreme temperatures.
  - The simulation neglects factors such as receptor binding kinetics, vesicle release mechanisms, and intricate synaptic architecture.
  - As noted in the disclaimer, this work should not be cited in academic literature.